 Nepal-India Joint Technical Committee formed in 1981 made important accomplishments in scientifically mapping Nepal India boundary.
 The Boundary Working Group (BWG) established in 2014 has taken over the technical works related to Nepal-India boundary.
-BWG has already mobilized joint teams in the field for construction, repair and restoration of boundary pillars, inventory of encroachment of No Man’s land and cross border occupation, and GPS observation of boundary pillars.
+BWG has already mobilized joint teams in the field for carrying out works relating to construction, repair and restoration of boundary pillars, preparation of inventory of encroachment of No Man’s land and cross border occupation, and GPS observation of boundary pillars.

 Multilateral and Regional Fora

 Both Nepal and India have common approach to regional and multilateral institutions and hence, work in tandem in the United Nations, Non-aligned Movement and other international fora on most of the important international issues.
 Furthermore, both the countries have been deeply engaged in the regional and sub-regional frameworks of SAARC, BIMSTEC and BBIN for enhancing cooperation for greater economic integration by harnessing collectively the potentials and complementarities available in the region.